bpo/cheap-secrets/README.md

 ## Prep ##

 You'll need your own GPG keypair and the public keys of anyone you're working with.
-If you don't have gpg yet, consult your local search engine.
+If you don't have `gpg` installed, consult your local search engine.

 If you don't have a GPG keypair yet, you can generate one using: